MarcdeFalco/icfp15/README.md

 Marc thought that having a working base of code would help others working on the real issue.
 It was wrong because it ended up being too lengthy to get into and other team members had issues modifying an already long file.

-It's the real reason of the GaupeToons split and it's noteworthy that Loic did this well while starting really late (basically Saturday nigh).
+It's the real reason of the GaupeToons split and it's noteworthy that Loic did this well while starting really late (basically Saturday night).

 ## Marc's review of the contest